One-step smoothing splines instrumental regression: Abstract

 \section{Abstract}

 We extend nonparametric regression smoothing splines to a context where there is endogeneity and instrumental variables are available.
 Unlike popular existing estimators, the resulting estimator is one-step and relies on a unique regularization parameter.
-We derive uniform rates of the convergence for the estimator and its first derivative.
-We also address the issue of imposing monotonicity in estimation.
+We derive rates of the convergence for the estimator and its first derivative, {which are uniform in the support of the endogenous variable}.
+We also address the issue of imposing monotonicity in estimation and extend the approach to a partly linear model.
 Simulations confirm the good performances of our estimator compared to two-step procedures.
 Our method yields economically sensible results when used to estimate Engel curves.